aleph2c/miros/doc/recipes.rst

-If you need to define your parent state as the outermost state of your diagram, you would set the ``<parent_state_of_this_state_method>`` to the ``top`` attribute of the first argument provided your crafted the state method:
+If you need to define your parent state as the outermost state of your diagram, you would set the ``<parent_state_of_this_state_method>`` to the ``top`` attribute of the first argument provided to your state method:

 .. code-block:: python
   :emphasize-lines: 6